davidski/evaluator/cran-comments.md

 ## R CMD check results

-* One RHUB check platform (Fedora, r-devel) emits a NOTE of a possible invalid URL in a vignette for https://hitrustalliance.net/hitrust-csf/.
+* Some platforms in the test matrix emit a NOTE of a possible invalid URL in a vignette for https://hitrustalliance.net/hitrust-csf/.
 This URL is valid and the certificate is verified as good to a known trust.
-The current certificate on this site was renewed earlier this month, which I suspect is the reason the RHUB NOTE.
-I am unable to reproduce this on any other systems in the build matrix and believe this to be a RHUB local/transient problem.
+The current certificate on this site was renewed earlier this month, which I suspect is the reason for the NOTE.
+I am unable to reproduce this on any other systems in the build matrix and believe this to be a local/transient problem.

 ## Downstream dependencies